top of page

 AUTHOR

-Joanna Cockerline is a CBC Literary Awards prizewinner whose novel Still will be released in Autumn 2025 with The Porcupine’s Quill, now merged with Gordon Hill Press.
+Joanna Cockerline is a CBC Literary Awards prizewinner whose novel Still will be released in Autumn 2025 with The Porcupine’s Quill.

 The book's publication will be followed by a national and international book tour.